mk322/in-context-learning-factors/README.md

 ## Methodology
 In this project, we mainly focus on reproducing the result from [2] and [4].
 Since we are only interested in in-context learning performance, there is no model training involved and we directly take pretrained model on Huggingface for evaluating the performance.
-We used two gpus with 8G memory each to run the experiements.
 ##### Input-label mapping
 In this part, we shuffled the label for each sample in the demonstrations based on the random seed to generate data for "random label" test.
 The gold label, and no demo data can be obtained from the original data.
+For the experiments of this part, we fixed the input text, but replace the label of each demonstration with a random label in the original label space.

 ##### Distribution of the input text
 In this part, we randomly replaced the input text with one of the lines from *the Constitution of India*.
 Since there is no ground-truth in this experiment, the label here is essentially the random label.
+For the experiments of this prat, we are not varying the label (not meaningful) and change the input context of each demonstration.

 ##### Label space
 In this part, we replaced the label space with either the proxy the label, in which the input-label mapping stay the same, but we replace the label set with another set that has different surface form.
 For the random English words experiments, we used some random Pokemon names to replace each label in the demonstration.
+For the experiments of this part, we fixed the input context and replace the label of each demonstration with a different English word that is not in the original label space.

 ##### Template format
 In this part, for each task, we designed an irrelevant template and a misleading template to replace the original demonstration template.
 For the irrelevant template, it should be something that has no relationship with the task at all, and for the misleading template, it should be try to provide a misleading way of doing the task that could potentially harm the performance.
+For the experiments of this part, we fixed the core input and label, but changes the template that is added in addition to the input to make it sounds more natural for each demonstration.